CRPS-Optimal Binning for Univariate Conformal Regression: Selecting K

-We set $K_{\max} = \lfloor n/10 \rfloor$ throughout, ensuring the minimum expected bin size on the training half is at least $10$; values larger than $\lfloor n/10 \rfloor$ typically produce nearly empty bins and are penalised heavily by test CRPS regardless.
+We use $F=5$ folds and set $K_{\max} = \lfloor n/10 \rfloor$ throughout, ensuring the minimum expected bin size on each training fold is at least $8$; values larger than $\lfloor n/10 \rfloor$ typically produce nearly empty bins and are penalised heavily by test CRPS regardless.

-A partition that exploits accidental $y$-homogeneity in a training bin will incur high test CRPS in that bin, because the held-out observations are drawn independently and need not share the same $y$-values.
-This eliminates the in-sample optimism and produces a genuine U-shaped curve in $K$, yielding a data-driven $K^*$.
-In small datasets the variance of $\mathrm{TestCRPS}(K)$ is high, and the selected $K^*$ may still imply bins with few observations; the CV criterion is choosing the best available tradeoff, not guaranteeing any minimum bin size.
-The resulting small-bin coarseness manifests as loss of interval efficiency rather than loss of coverage validity, since Proposition~2 holds for any $m \ge 2$.
+\paragraph{Running example.} To illustrate the methods of this and subsequent sections, we use a heteroscedastic synthetic dataset with $n = 1000$ observations: $X_i \sim \mathrm{Uniform}(0, 3)$, $Y_i \mid X_i = x \sim \mathcal{N}(3x,\,(1+x)^2)$.
+The conditional mean grows from $0$ to $9$ and the conditional standard deviation from $1$ to $4$ over $[0,3]$, giving a $16\times$ increase in variance.
+Observations are sorted by $x$ before all subsequent steps.
+A full analysis is given in Appendix~\ref{app:example}.